头像

 Research:

-My research focuses on the theoretical and numerical study of quantum many-body systems and quantum phase transitions.
+My research focuses on the theoretical and computational study of quantum phase transitions.
 My current interests include, but are not limited to:

 BACKGROUND INFORMATION